STetsing/sol_comment_labelling/README.md

 # Solidity Comment Function Labelling
 This repo provides a Web UI for quickly labeling solididy functions using the Gradio interface
+    - First Enter your Name

-    - First press the `Start` button to get started.
+    - Then Press the `Start` button to get started.
     - Analyze both the comment and the associated code
     - Correct either the comment or the code to be aligned.
 Also correct both is necessary
     - If possible reduce the comment to be shorter and precise